Glaucoma: 11 Most Common Causes

 The good news is that symptoms normally appear after the baby is delivered, and prompt surgery can correct the condition so that the infant can acquire decent eyesight.

-Childhood or juvenile glaucoma—glaucoma that occurs after the age of 3—is uncommon in the United States.
+Childhood or juvenile glaucoma—the version that occurs after the age of 3—is uncommon in the United States.
 Many instances have no known cause, while others are linked to a different illness or disease.

 Neovascular glaucoma, for example, is a type of secondary glaucoma that develops when additional blood vessels grow in the eye as a result of a medical condition and obstruct drainage.